 The Company determined that the exclusive license is distinct and constitutes one performance obligation that is a right to use the Company's intellectual property.
-The Company determined that the promises under the Zai License Agreement related to the know-how transfer, clinical supply, participation in the JSC, and the assistance responsibilities are immaterial in the context of the Zai License Agreement and therefore are excluded from the assessment of performance obligations.
+The Company determined that the promises under the Zai License Agreement related to the know-how transfer, clinical and commercial supply, participation in the JSC, and the assistance responsibilities are immaterial in the context of the Zai License Agreement and therefore are excluded from the assessment of performance obligations.
 The Company also evaluated certain options and contingent obligations contained within the Zai License Agreement to determine if they provide Zai with any material rights.
 The Company concluded that the options and contingent obligations were not issued at a significant and incremental discount, and therefore do not provide Zai with a material right.
 As such, these options and contingent obligations were excluded as performance obligations and will be accounted for if and when they occur or are exercised.

 The Company determined that the upfront payment of \$20.0 million and the \$5.0 million INTRIGUE study-related development milestone were probable of achievement and that a significant reversal of cumulative revenue would not occur upon resolution of the uncertainty, and constitutes the consideration to be included in the transaction price as of the commencement of the arrangement.
 The transaction price, totaling \$25.0 million, was allocated to the one performance obligation, which was satisfied at a point in time upon delivery of the license in June 2019, and therefore the Company recognized license revenue in the full amount of the transaction price during the second quarter of 2019.
+Additionally, in the second quarter of 2020, the Company determined that the \$2.0 million development milestone was probable of achievement and that a significant reversal of cumulative revenue would not occur upon resolution of the uncertainty, and constitutes consideration to be included in the transaction of the arrangement.
 The remaining potential milestone payments that the Company is eligible to receive were excluded from the transaction price and were fully constrained based on the probability of achievement.
 The Company will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company will adjust its estimate of the transaction price.
-Because the performance obligation has been satisfied, any additions to the transaction price would be reflected in the period as a cumulative revenue catch-up.
+Because the performance obligation has been satisfied, any additions to the transaction price would be fully recognized in the period.